Tim Truzy is a rehabilitation counselor, educator, and former dispatcher from North Carolina.

-- Try addressing inappropriate questions with your ally –Before initiating these mock interviews, ask your friend/family member to bring up unacceptable topics.
+- Try addressing inappropriate questions with your ally: Before initiating the practice interviews, ask your friend/family member to bring up unacceptable topics.
 Together gauge your response after the mock interview.
 With your ally, examine your overall strengths and weaknesses after several practices.

-- Observe interviews on the Internet – Watching and listening to others in interviews will give you some basis of how to interact with a potential employer (check out one of the links in the references section).
+- Observe interviews on the Internet: Watching and listening to others in interviews will give you some basis of how to interact with a potential employer.
+Many such interviews can be found on the internet.

-- Visit a company’s website – Checking out the businesses website can give you more details about the products and/or services the company provide.
+- Visit a company’s website: Checking out the businesses website can give you more details about the products and/or services the company provides.
 Also, reading about the business or organization will help you better prepare answers to questions in the interview.

-- Have your resume and references ready – This means having your resume written in order to give to your interviewer for them to review your work history and experience for the job.
+- Have your resume and references ready: This means having your resume written in order to give to the interviewer.
 Also, speak with people you may have worked with in the past.
-Some may be willing to provide you with a good reference.
+Some may be willing to provide a good reference.

 Expanding your Awareness of Interviews

 Knowing how to prepare for interviews gives us insight into how to deal with inappropriate questions.
 Today, many interviews occur in non-traditional settings, such as on the floor of a warehouse, in restaurants, or even in agricultural environments, like the one in the photo.
 It depends on the work, the company, and the product/service provided by the business or organization as to how the interview will be conducted.
 Having some understanding of how to address illegal topics can better prepare you regardless of where the interview occurs.
-Inevitably, you must make the decision as to how you want to approach questions which are not acceptable.
-(For more about preparing for interviews and inappropriate conversations at work, visit the links to my articles in the references section below.)
+Inevitably, you must make the decision as to how you want to approach unacceptable interview questions.
+For more on preparing for interviews and appropriate conversations at work, visit my articles on this site.